vipeller/aio_gp_test/doc/EVENTSTREAM_TELEMETRY_FABRIC.md

 # Setup Eventstream for Telemetry Ingestion in Microsoft Fabric

-## 1. Prepare Eventhouse to receive telemetry from Eventstream
+## 1. Prepare Eventhouse to Receive Telemetry from Eventstream
 Navigate to the previously created Eventhouse which will receive telemetry from Eventstream.
 Save your Fabric Eventhouse **Ingestion URI**.

 ## 2. Update Eventstream with a SQL Code Transform and Eventhouse as Target